stuymedova/uikit-svelte/src/lib/components/controls/SegmentedControl/README.md

 </SegmentedControl>
 ```

-If an animated background is not required, it will not be rendered, resulting in HTML as such:
+If an animated background is not required, it will not be rendered, resulting an in HTML as such:

 ```html
 <div class="segmented-control" role="tablist" aria-orientation="horizontal">